sislam16/Binge-it/README.md

 - The app does **not** need user authentication, and does not need passwords - only usernames.
 You can assume from the front end that your logged in user is any user from the database.
 - Users should be able to **add shows** that they watch.
 These shows are shared on their profile pages.
-- Users can view the profile pages of other users.
+- Users can view the profile pages of other users and see the shows they are watching.
-- Users should be able to **add comments** on other users' shows.
+- Users should be able to **leave comments** on shows.
 Comments should include the comment's text as well as the username of the user who posted the comment.

 ## Database Structure